Meta Descriptions, Titles & Headers in 2019

 - They help rank higher for selected topics, search terms and keywords

-Then again, content cannot be disregarded – a page with fabulous meta tags but low-quality content is a bit like the Kardashians – it looks really pretty but does it actually have anything to say?back to blog
+A web-page must have an optimized on-page implementation in order to appear anywhere in search results.
+That being said, content cannot be disregarded – a page with fabulous meta tags but low-quality content is a bit like the Kardashians – it looks really pretty but does it actually have anything to say?